Know more about my tutoring

-Thank you for your interest in learning more about my business.
+Thank you for your interest in learning more about my tutoring company.
 If you have a question not listed in the table of contents, please contact me so that I may both answer it and consider adding it to the Frequently Asked Questions section at the bottom of this page.

-I began tutoring geometry in 2003 as a sophomore in high school.
-Until my graduation in 2006, I tutored math and science topics and the SAT Math section both privately and for the National Honors Society.
-Upon acceptance into RPI, I tutored calculus and physics for the Advising and Learning Assistance Center as well as for the Naval ROTC program.
+I have been a full time, professional tutor in Westchester for over eight years.
+I began tutoring geometry in 2003 as a sophomore in high school and tutored other math and science topics including SAT Math until my graduation in 2006.
+During college, I tutored privately as well as for the Advising and Learning Assistance Center and the NROTC program.
 I graduated in 2010 with a dual major in Physics and Applied Mathematics.

 Who are your role models?